SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

   but the subscript index could be invalid or out of bounds.

-* A value is passed to a function, but an invalid value means that the function cannot fulfil its task.
+* A value is passed to a function, but an invalid value means that the function cannot fulfill its task.

 * An optional value is currently ``nil``, but a non-``nil`` value is essential for subsequent code to execute successfully.